PedroTrujilloV/PedroTrujilloV.github.io/journal-week-2.md

 Efficiently insert, remove and retrieve items

-Firts we need se some very important topics
+Firts we need se some very important topics:

 #Recursion: